AI in online marketing – The most important in a nutshell

-In recent years, arguably no other topic has shaped the world of technology as much as Artificial Intelligence.
-But despite all the obvious benefits, there are probably just as many opponents as there are proponents of AI technology.
-But how exactly are Artificial Intelligences being used in online marketing today?
+In the last few years, hardly any other topic has shaped the world of technology as much as artificial intelligence.
+Chatbots like ChatGPT and Google Bard are all the rage right now, and AI for image generation and music creation has also made some headlines, unfortunately not all good.
+There are probably as many opponents as proponents of AI technology.
+But how exactly are artificial intelligences being used in online marketing?
 And where will they be used in the future?

 Search engines such as Google and Bing have long offered visual search, which uses an image instead of a text input for the search query.
 This image, uploaded by the user, is broken down into individual parts by artificial intelligence and compared with a database – with the aim of being able to tell the user exactly what is visible in the image.